Contact Details

 Confounding Problems Grants are supported by a grant from the Mellon Foundation.

 These grants offer funds for students to conduct research in areas related to confounding problems.
-These funds may be used for travel with humanities and arts faculty to archives, museums, performance centers or field sites.
+These funds may be used for travel to archives, museums, performance centers or field sites.
 They may also be used for any materials necessary for work at these sites.
 Each applicant must have a sponsoring faculty member whose primary field is in the arts or humanities.

 Award amount: Up to $2,500 per student award

-Application deadline: Applications accepted on a rolling basis beginning in late September
+Application deadline: Proposals accepted on a rolling basis from Friday, Sept.
+22, 2023, onward

-These grants offer funds for students to travel to present research on the theme of confounding problems at conferences, either jointly with professors or independently.
-Each applicant must have a sponsoring faculty member whose primary field is in the arts or humanities (and who may also be eligible for travel funds).
+These grants offer funds for students to travel to present research on the theme of confounding problems at conferences.
+Each applicant must have a sponsoring faculty member whose primary field is in the arts or humanities.

-Application deadline: Applications accepted on a rolling basis beginning in late September
+Application deadline: Proposals accepted on a rolling basis from Friday, Sept.
+22, 2023, onward

 207 Coleman Hall